 - Medical expenses including hospital bills, prescription costs, chiropractic care, etc

 - Future medical expenses in case there is a need to undergo ongoing treatment.
 Future medical expenses may also include transportation costs, costs for rehabilitation, etc

 - Loss of employment prospects and future earning capacity

 - Emotional impact of the injury

-If you believe that your spinal injury was the result of another person’s negligence, and we are able to prove diagnosis, impact and liability, you will be eligible to make a claim for compensation.
-Contact our experienced team today to discuss the ways in which we can pursue financial settlements for your injury and financial losses.
+If you believe that your spinal injury was the result of another person’s negligence, and a solicitor can prove diagnosis, impact and liability, you will be eligible to make a claim for compensation.

 How long will it take to process my case?

 You can assist your solicitor in this process by being as thorough as possible in your explanation of the circumstances surrounding your injury and by providing the solicitor with all relevant documentations, reports and evidence that will strengthen your case.